In the world of cannabis consumption, what’s good for the goose isn’t always what’s good for the gander.

 The ECS can respond to both internal and external stimuli.
 Thus, because each human lives differently, in different parts of the world, with unique DNA and experiences, every person has variances in how their ECS performs.
 Current health issues, the environment we live in, the toxins we are exposed to, and the nutrients we eat can change how the ECS responds to triggers.

-As such, ten different consumers could all consume the same product at the same time, and each one might have a completely different experience.
+As such, ten different consumers could all consume the same product at the same time, and each one might have a completely different consumer experience.

-Bioavailability is Key
+Bioavailability is Key to Consumer Experience

 All products have one similar drawback – the body only absorbs or processes a certain percentage of the dosage consumers take.
 In this case, the type of product consumed can make a significant difference in how much of the active ingredients actually make it into the body.